teorth/equational_theories/commentary/Equation102.md

 This law implies that the magma operation is idempotent.
+This law together with associativity is equivalent to the [left-projection law 4](https://teorth.github.io/equational_theories/implications/?4).
+It cannot hold in a non-trivial group.